qianyunfan/Obsidian-Vault/cs learn/graphics/opengl/Cherno.md

 # Brief
 Cherno is my old "friend".
-I watched his viedo of c++ for
+I watched his viedo of c++ for times.